cal-itp/data-infra/docs/analytics_examples/warehouse_tutorial.md

 ````{tabbed} siuba
 ```python
 (
-    # Primary fact table, we need this because it contains trip stop
+    # Primary fact table, we need this because it contains trip stop information
-    # information for each agency on each day
+    # for each agency on each day in the latest feed
     tbl.views.gtfs_schedule_data_feed_trip_stops_latest()

     # Filtering for agency